deepmodeling/deepmodeling_sphinx/README.md

 ## Features

 - Adding the DeepModeling banner
-- Minify HTML and Javascript files
+- Minify HTML, Javascript, and CSS files

 ## How to use it